-Recipients may collect their scholarships after they provide proof of acceptance to the EVMHA treasurer of Post-Secondary School.
-The scholarship can be held in trust for up to three (3) years after graduation.
+- Incomplete applications will not be considered. - Recipients may collect their scholarships after they provide proof of acceptance to the EVMHA treasurer of Post-Secondary School.
+The scholarship can be held in trust for up to three (3) years after graduation. - The EVMHA reserves the right to request additional documentation or information as part of the review process. - For any questions please contact the EVMHA Special Event Coordinator.